President of the Supreme Court of the United Kingdom

 Justices of the Supreme Court of the United Kingdom

-Please note that the closing date was midday on Friday 26 January 2018 - we are no longer accepting applications for both competitions.
+Please note that the closing date was midday on Friday 1 March 2019 - applications are now closed.

-The Selection Commission for the appointment of the Deputy President and Justices of the UK Supreme Court today launches its recruitment campaign for a new Deputy President and two, possibly three, Justices.
+The selection commissions for the appointment of a new President and two, possibly three, Justices of the UK Supreme Court today launch their recruitment campaigns.

 The statutory minimum qualification for all appointments advertised is to have held high judicial office for a period of at least two years, to have satisfied the judicial appointment eligibility condition on a 15-year basis or to have been a qualifying practitioner for at least 15 years.
-In making its recommendation the selection commissions will have regard to the requirements of the Act that a selection must be on merit, and that the commission must "ensure that between them the Judges will have knowledge of, and experience of practice in, the law of each part of the United Kingdom."
+In making its recommendation the selection commissions will have regard to the requirements of the Constitutional Reform Act 2005 (as amended by the Crime and Courts Act 2013) that a selection must be on merit, and that the commission must "ensure that between them the Judges will have knowledge of, and experience of practice in, the law of each part of the United Kingdom."

-The selection commission invites applications from eligible candidates who fulfil one of the above statutory requirements and can evidence their suitability.
-Applications are sought from serving Justices and from the widest range of eligible candidates outside the Court, particularly those who will increase the diversity of the Court.
+Applications are sought from a wide range of candidates, including those who are not currently full-time judges, and particularly those who will increase the diversity of the Court.
 The competition is open to candidates from any part of the United Kingdom and with any professional background which meets the statutory criteria for appointment.

-A single application form is available for completion for either or both of the roles of Deputy President and Justice.
+An application form and application monitoring form are available for completion for either or both of the roles of President and Justice.

-The Supreme Court will host Insight Visits for potential candidates.
+The Supreme Court will host familiarisation visits for potential candidates.
 These will include an opportunity to sit in court and follow proceedings for up to two hours; and/or a private meeting with a current Justice (not directly involved in the appointments process) to discuss the nature, challenges and highlights of the role.
-Expressions of interest may be submitted until 5pm on Friday 12 January 2018.
+Expressions of interest may be submitted until 22 February 2019.

 Please contact Grainne Hawkins (email@example.com tel: 020 7960 1906) for an application form.